 We Felt Like Brightening Your Day

-If you want to make these felt ranunculus flowers, scroll down for the tools and materials we used.
+If you want to make these felt ranunculus flowers, you can find all of the tools and materials needed listed on the right hand side at the top of this post .
 We’ve also shared step-by-step instructions and a photo tutorial so you can see exactly how Krista arranged this ranunculus.
 You can also see how she used a bright yellow-green PanPastel to make the color transition from green to yellow petals look more natural.

 Have questions for us about our felt ranunculus?
 Just leave us a comment!
 In the meantime, if you’re crafting any of our felt or paper flowers, we’d love to see them.
 Don’t forget to use the hashtag #MadeWithLia when sharing your DIY creations on your social pages.